gitKrystan/2025-emberfest/slides.md

 It's a language that WarpDrive speaks fluently, giving you:
 * A Standardized format for resources, relationships, and errors
-* And Built-in conventions for pagination, filtering, sorting, and sparse fields
+* And Built-in conventions for pagination, filtering, sorting, and sparse fields -->
-* But, you don't have to use JSON:API if you don't want to.
-You can configure your WarpDrive store to use another format instead.
--->

 ---